East Coast Taiwan Travel Guide

 While a historic site, it does not serve as an accommodation.
 It is a cultural space.

-Some offer cultural activities or traditional cuisine, permitting immersion into the local way of life.
+Certain ones give cultural things to do or traditional cuisine, permitting immersion into the area's way of life.

 In the East Rift Valley, offering deep cultural insight.